OpenClassrooms-Student-Center/Python-P783-mentors/README.md

 - Heroku account
 - Git CLI
 - SQLite3 CLI
-- Python interpreter, version 3.6 or higher.
+- Python interpreter, version 3.6 or higher
+- Sentry account

-- In the rest of the local development documentation, it is assumed the command `python` in your OS shell runs the above Python interpreter (unless a virtual environment is activated)
+In the rest of the local development documentation, it is assumed the command `python` in your OS shell runs the above Python interpreter (unless a virtual environment is activated)

 ### macOS / Linux